-There’s no need to shovel snow or wait for dry grounds to hang up the weekly wash.
+There is no need to shovel snow or wait for dry grounds to hang up the weekly wash.

 If you have traveled the back roads in the Amish communities during wash day you can’t help but notice the creative pulley clotheslines normally attached to the back porch where the wash is done extending up to the peak of the barn.
 These lines may extend over 100 hundred feet to dry all the wash at the same time.

-For smaller families or shorter spans less than 100’, we offer a less expensive Compact Wash line-Clothesline Pulley Kit made of the same quality materials with smaller 8” wheels.
+For smaller families or shorter spans less than 100’, we offer a less expensive Compact Wash Line-Clothesline Pulley Kit made of the same quality materials with smaller 8” wheels.
 Click Here for more information.

 Wash line-Clothesline Pulley Kit Includes:

 - One- 12” Operator Pulley Assembly with spring lock

 - Spring lock 12” pulley

 - Non-Pinch Finger Guard and Cable Guides prevent pinched fingers and derailed cable.

 - High impact plastic wheels designed for outdoor use.
 (Same as used on scooters and carts)